QiSarah/LM.logit/README.md

 ## Fitting

-The main function to call in the package is `drml` function, which can be used to estimate the parameters of fitted recombined likelihood function of data-model parameters in logisic regression on the dataset either in the memory or on the HDFS.
+The main function to call in the package is `drml` function, which can be used to estimate the parameters of fitted recombined likelihood function of data-model parameters in logistic regression on the dataset either in the memory or on the HDFS.

 ## Prediction

 The function for prediction is `predNew.local` function, which is used to provide the 0.025, 0.5, 0.975 quantiles of the distribution of fitted predict probability using the fitted density of model parameters.
-The prediction for new dataset will be conducted in local memory
+The prediction for new dataset will be conducted in local memory.

 The function for prediction is `predNew.dr` function, which is similar to `predNew.local`.
 The prediction for new dataset will be conducted on HDFS using MapReduce or on local disk.